 Our podiatrist Northwest Indiana practice alleviates diabetic neuropathy, pinched nerves and nerve pain in the foot and ankle using a variety of treatment options including the Dellon nerve release surgery procedures.
 We are proud to offer the Dellon nerve release surgery to the Chicago, Illinois and Northwest Indiana area.
 By the way, you can feel confident in your care at Friendly Foot Care as we have had the honor of earning the “Best Podiatrist” award from the Post-Tribune and “Best of the Region” from the NWI Times repeatedly – in fact, an amazing nine times!
-For more information about our podiatry office read patient reviews of our care by clicking here.
+Read patient reviews of our care by clicking here.

 The Dellon nerve release surgery procedures were developed by renowned peripheral neurosurgeon Dr. Lee Dellon.
 Dr. Dellon is a pioneer in alleviating nerve problems and diabetic neuropathy.